 The lingering nature of water through the Everglades has been matched by the slow progress toward the massive goal of reviving the region with more water and cleaner water.

 It’s been 17 years since President Bill Clinton signed into law the bill that included the Comprehensive Everglades Restoration Plan.
 That began the modern day effort to restore the Everglades after a century of draining and redirecting the water to create today’s South Florida.

 More than half way through the expected time frame for the work only a half dozen projects are underway.

 Funding, politics and economic interests have held back progress toward restoring more water flow through the system.

-However, this week the U.S. Army Corps of Engineers, which is responsible for managing Lake Okeechobee and is the federal agency overseeing Everglades restoration, reversed course.
+In March, the U.S. Army Corps of Engineers, which is responsible for managing Lake Okeechobee and is the federal agency overseeing Everglades restoration, reversed course.
 It now says a southern reservoir project should not be sped up.